 - Please bring your own headphones with a standard jack to listen to audio exhibits.

-- Shared accessible resources, like magnifiers and large-print guides, are still available, but our team are collecting and cleaning them between each use.
-If you’d like to use them, just ask.
+- Shared accessible resources, like magnifiers and large-print guides, are still available.

 - There might be queues from time to time.
 If queuing is not accessible for you, please speak to a member of staff and we can make alternative arrangements with you.